 ✓ Looked After Children (or previously Looked After Children)

 ✓ Pupils whose parents are currently serving in the armed forces

-If you would like more information about how we spend the Pupil Premium, please see our Action Plan and Review documents, or contact us for more information.
-More information is also available by clicking here: DFE Link.
+If you would like more information about how we spend the Pupil Premium, please see our strategy, or contact us for more information.
+You can also apply for Free School Meals by clicking here.